Notes on invariant measures for loop groups: Computing Invariant Measures I

 (b) Given a smooth function $f$ with compact support in $Bun_G^0$, $P(c)^*f$ is a smooth vector for the action of $C^{\omega}Homeo(S^1)$ on $L^2(\mu_0)$.

 (c) There are similar conjectures involving $\mu^{|\mathcal L|^{2l}}$ and the $l$th power of a positive line bundle on the moduli space. \end{conjecture}

-\begin{remark} One can reformulate (a) in the following way.
-Given $c$, project $\nu_{\beta}$ to the moduli space.
-It seems obvious, but is not so easy to prove, that $P(c)_*\nu_{\beta}$ is in the Lebesgue class.
+\begin{remark} (i) One can reformulate (a) in the following way.
+Given $c$, project $\nu_{\frac 1T E}$ to the moduli space.
+It seems obvious, but is not so easy to prove, that $P(c)_*\nu_{\frac 1T E}$ is in the Lebesgue class.
 Now let $\beta \downarrow 0$, i.e. increase the entropy.
-The limit should be information free, hence mapping class group invariant.
+The limit should be as information free as possible.
+It seems clear, but I do not have a proof, that the limit should be in the Lebesgue class and invariant with respect to the subgroup of the mapping class group fixing the homotopy class of $c$.
+This would imply that the density is a central function of $(\rho,[c])$, the pairing of $\rho \in H^1(\Sigma,K)$ and the homotopy class of $c$.
+Thus the crux of the matter seems to be the question, is this density equal to one, as I have conjectured?

+(ii) This form of (a) in the first remark makes sense for an abelian group such as the circle $\mathbb T$ in place of $K$.
+In this abelian case $P(c)$ (restricted to the identity component, see (\ref{abeliancase})) is a group homomorphism

+onto a compact torus (here and in what follows, $\mathcal O$ denotes the sheaf of holomorphic functions).
+The Lie algebra covering map